Free on Board (FOB) meaning

 • Cost and Risk Allocation: Determines who pays for shipping and who is responsible for products in transit.

-• Insurance and Duties: Determines the necessity for insurance and the liability for customs duties.
+• Insurance and Duties: Determines the need for insurance and who is liable for customs duties.

-• Legal clarity :helps to avoid disagreements about when and where responsibility is transferred.
+• Legal clarity: there are no disputes over when and where responsibility is transferred.

-Understanding FOB terms is critical for effective and transparent logistics and supply chain operations, which affect pricing, delivery schedules, and legal duties in international trade.
+Understanding FOB terms is highly important for effective and transparent logistics, and a supply chain directly influencing price, delivery schedule, and legal responsibilities in international trade.

 What is FOB Shipping: Definition and Significance